corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/node/operating/tvu/stopping-tvu.md

 # Stopping Transaction Validator Utility

 The Transaction Validator Utility (TVU) writes its runtime progress and registers transaction processing errors to the underlying resources.
-If needed, you can stop TVU in one of the following ways so the progress and errors are reliably registered:
+Once TVU processed all the transactions, it terminates automatically.
+However, if needed, you can terminate it mid-flow in one of the following ways so the progress and errors are reliably registered:
 * Press `Ctrl+C`
 * Send `SIGTERM`